 Other approved research skills include statistics, quantitative data analysis, qualitative methods, archival research, and similar methodologies.
 These skill requirements may be satisfied by the successful completion of approved courses at Catholic University or documentation or prior or external courses.
 The department may require or recommend additional research skills if considered necessary for satisfactory completion of the student's program, such as the dissertation.
 The anticipated research skills should be discussed at the colloquium.

 As further evidence of research competence, two course papers approved by the professors for whom they were written must be submitted prior to sitting for M.A. or minor comprehensive exams.
 Four papers are required prior to Ph.D. major comrehensives.
 The papers may be drawn from any graduate course (not limited to courses labeled as seminars) or independent study, and should be of sufficient length and depth, with appropriate use of sources and citations, to demonstrate an ability to conduct research appropriate to the student's subfield.
 The judgment of adequacy is left to the supervising professors of the papers.

-Doctoral students are required to take an oral qualifying examination in their major field and written comprehensive examinations in both the major and minor fields of concentration.
+Doctoral students are required to take an oral qualifying examination in their major field and written comprehensive examinations in both the major and minor fields of concentration (American politics, world politics, or political theory).
 The minor comprehensive exam is taken at least one semester before the major comprehensive exam.
 All research skills, plus the 54 required course credits, must be completed prior to or during the semester in which the comprehensive exam in the major field is taken.
 Orals should be completed two to three weeks prior to the written major exams.
 The orals are advisory only, intended to assess the student's readiness and offer guidance for further preparation.

 Admission to Candidacy and the Dissertation